dehun/chaos_vs_order/pages/Laminaria Alchemist Basilisk quest.md

-- Reward is 300gp for a live basilisk
+- Reward is 150gp for a live basilisk
-- Fresh basilisk blood can be used to craft antidote for the son of [[Herberg chief Louis LeBlanc]] bitten by poisonus snake -
+- Fresh basilisk blood can be used to craft antidote for the son of [[Herberg chief Louis LeBlanc]] bitten by poisonus snake
+- Basilisk has settled on one of the farms on west side of [[Herberg]] -